-Kangas's account, or from his location or telephone line.
-If anything, it would create further doubt as these facilities often use IP addresses
+(or inactivity) on Kangas's account, or from his location or telephone line.
+If anything, it would create further doubt as most of these facilities often use

 to incriminate Kangas, and somehow, almost miraculously, was also able to send replies to these from Kangas's friends (who, as I say, would

 not co-operate with such activity anyway and would also have to be silent about all these backdated messages suddenly appearing on their

 accounts), there remains the salient factor that the IP address would show the messages were not written when the datestamp said they were,